PowerDNS/dnsdist-ansible/README.md

       dnsdist_install_repo: "{{ dnsdist_powerdns_repo_13 }}"
 ```

-The install dnsdist from a custom repository set the `dnsdist_install_repo` variable as shown below:
+The examples above, show how to install dnsdist from the official PowerDNS repositories
+(see the complete list of pre-defined repos in `vars/main.yml`):

 ```yaml
 - hosts: all